ESMA guide

 The brokers that are most likely to be affected most by the new regulation are the ‘market makers’.

-This is because these brokers are basically more reliant on direct marketing, trading incentives, and most significantly they make money through their client’s loses.
+This is because these brokers are basically more reliant on direct marketing, trading incentives, and most significantly they make money through their client’s losses.

 Often, they do so by offering retail traders higher leverage which invariably makes them lose all the money in their trading account.